“I can’t fall asleep because my mind just can’t stop racing.”

 You need to create a sequence that’s the same every day so that you don’t have to think about it anymore.
 This way your brain can wake up slowly and you can use your brain energy for truly important mental tasks.

 You need to get some sunlight in, even if it’s just watching out the window from your living room for 2 minutes while you’re having your cup of coffee.

 Your brain needs to be in a state of calmness so that you can prime your brain for the rest of the day.
 If you wake up rushing to work, your whole day feels kind of off, doesn’t it?
 That’s because the first 20 minutes of the day, your brain is going from the calm delta brain waves to beta or even gamma: high alertness and productivity.
 During this transition, it’s important you don’t feel scattered and rushed, but calm, balanced and positive.

-In my 8-week program From Clutter To Calm, I help you completely restructure your days while keeping enough flexibility so that you can feel more calm and clear-headed.
+In my online course From Clutter To Calm, I help you completely restructure your days while keeping enough flexibility so that you can feel more calm and clear-headed.
 Check out the full overview right here!

 2 - Turn Off Your Social Media